gonfva/gonfva.github.io/content/en/blog/2015-01-19-technical-tests.md

 I needed to get a job and I participated in loads of selection processes.
 Sometimes I received feedback, sometimes not.
 But I remember two specific processes because I received completely different feedback from "technical tests" in a matter of days

 + Process A. Thanks for taking the time to complete our online testing.
-Unfortunately, your score did not meet the requirements of this role.</li></ul>
+Unfortunately, your score did not meet the requirements of this role.
 + Process B. Thanks for taking the time to take the test.
-I'm delighted to say that your solutions were all excellent</li></ul>
+I'm delighted to say that your solutions were all excellent

 They were ver similar positions in two different companies.
 And the kind of tests were very different indeed.